 This June, celebrate Pride Month and take some time to remember key moments in LGBTQ+ history.

-Workers’ strikes can be a contentious topic, right-wing politicians and the media taking a firm stance against those acting to change things for the better.
-But the movement Lesbians and Gays Support the Miners (LGSM) was one group who stood in solidarity with striking miners in the 80s.
+Workers’ strikes can be a contentious topic, with right-wing politicians and the media taking a firm stance against those acting to change things for the better.
+But the movement Lesbians and Gays Support the Miners (LGSM) was one group that stood in solidarity with striking miners in the 80s.

 You may know of this movement from the film Pride (2014).
 While it was adapted for cinemas and injected with drama and comedy, the film talks about real events.
 Many of the characters and locations are based on those from the history of the movement, including the Gay’s the Word bookshop.

 What brought these groups together?